A "Cap"stone Project for the Next 100 Years!

 Finding the Solution

-Louisa Clayton and the Cap House Committee came up with a solution to deal with these issues, despite the constraints of our current configuration, by proposing a covered terrace over a storage room on the side of the club along Roper Lane.
+The Cap House Committee came up with a solution to deal with these issues, despite the constraints of our current configuration, by proposing a covered terrace over a storage room on the side of the club along Roper Lane.
 As we further discussed the objectives and cost, we realized that with current building technology, we could have an open air space that could also be used in the winter by enclosing the space.

 Site constraints, including the location of geothermal fields in the back of the clubhouse, led us to the underutilized space on the west side of the club.
 This location would allow efficient access from the current clubhouse, on both levels, particularly if we could eliminate the ugly fire escape from the second floor to the ground floor.
 It would also mean deliveries could be made to the club from Roper Lane, rather than blocking our one lane driveway as is the case now.